 The Hohner HAG250P 1/2 Sized Classical Guitar is a budget entry level instrument for kids age 5 to 8.
-It is quite a popular model largely due to the price and its small size.
-Obviously if you are buying for a small child you don’t necessarily want to spend a lot of money on an instrument that you aren’t sure will be able to withstand some of the things that a child can put it through.
-If you are just testing the water to see if your kids are interested in guitar and but don’t want to have to worry about the instrument being damaged this is a great model to try out.
-If your kids are taking lessons you would probably want to invest in a slightly higher quality model.
+It is quite a popular model, largely due to the price and its small size.
+When you are buying for a small child you don’t necessarily want to spend a lot of money on an instrument that you aren’t sure will be able to withstand some of the things that a child can put it through.
+If you are just testing the water to see if your kids are interested in guitar, and don’t want to have to worry about the instrument being damaged this is a great model to try out.
+If your kids are taking lessons, you would probably want to invest in a slightly higher quality model.

 Read More: How to Buy your Child Their First Guitar

 The construction on the body is decent and the finish is okay.
 It has the standard classical styling of half nylon strings and half nylon wound with wire, which a lot of people prefer (to the 6 steel strings of an acoustic) for kids.
 The plastic pick guard takes away from the look of the body, and in person it doesn’t look quite as nice as the pictures, although most children won’t notice this.

-When shopping for a guitar for a child playability is probably the most important thing to look for.
+When shopping for a guitar for a child, playability is probably the most important thing to look for.
 If it’s not fun and easy to play, your kids are not going to want to play it.
-The action isn’t the greatest on the Hohner HAG250P making it a little on the tough side to play.
-However the size and weight make it a comfortable instrument for a child to hold, and the nylon strings make it easier on children’s fingers than an acoustic.
+The action isn’t the greatest on the Hohner HAG250P which makes it a little on the tough side to play.
+However, the size and weight make it a comfortable instrument for a child to hold, and the nylon strings make it easier on children’s fingers than an acoustic.